Get insider access

 2. Best Mid-Range Ducky Keyboard

 At a mid-range price point, we recommend the Ducky One 3.
-This keyboard comes in a variety of expressive colorways as well as several sizes, including a (60%) and TKL (80%), both of which are great for gaming.
-There's also a full-size (100%) classic model if you require a Numberpad.
-As an improvement over our best pick, the Ducky Shine 7, this keyboard has improved latency for even more responsive in-game performance.
-It also has a hot-swappable circuit board, so you can change the stock switches by simply popping them out with the included switch puller and replacing them with your preferred switches to customize your typing experience.
+This keyboard is widely available from online retailers and comes in a variety of expressive colorways.
+It also comes in several sizes: compact (60%) and TKL (80%) variants that are great for gaming, as well as a full-size (100%) classic model if you need a Numpad.
+It has improved latency over our top pick, the Ducky Shine 7, for even more responsive in-game performance.
+Finally, it features a hot-swappable circuit board, so you can change the stock switches by simply popping them out with the included switch puller and replacing them with your switch of choice.

-However, a few minor trade-offs exist for this improved gaming performance and hot-swappable board.
-The Shine 7 has software for customizing the RGB backlighting, while you have to do any customization on the One 3 using hotkey combinations directly on the board, limiting your customization ability.
+However, there are a few minor trade-offs.
+Whereas the Shine 7 has software for customizing the RGB backlighting, you have to use hotkey combinations directly on the One 3, potentially limiting your customization ability.
 The keycaps aren't shine-through, so you'll have to rely on the glow between the keycaps to read the legends in a dark environment.
 Despite these minor shortcomings, it's a reliable, high-performing unit that can add some style and flair to any setup.

 See our review